Sony is one of my favorite brands, and they have some great lenses for landscape photography.

 But it does help to have a lens that’s like an F 2.8, a fast lens that allows you to gather a bunch of light and create those epic night shots of the Milky Way or star trails.

 This just does an excellent job of photographing situations like that.

 One of the things and one of my photography gear list and gear missions that I have acquired over a long time is how budget-friendly this lens is, and this lens is pretty budget-friendly.

 Coming in at a pretty low price point, it’s perfect for finding budget-friendly, kind of like third-party lenses that you can get put onto your camera.

 Tamron has really done a good job and liked it.
 The price is lower than your manufactured lenses by the same make as your camera body.

 I think Tamron does an excellent job.
 This lens was absolutely fantastic across the board, well worth the price point.
 I would highly recommend this for anybody shooting landscapes.

-What about some of the drawbacks here drawbacks I mentioned earlier the field that is a little bit plasticky, a little bit light, not as durable feeling.
+What about some of the drawbacks I mentioned earlier in the field: a little bit plasticky, a little bit light, and not as durable feeling.

 That’s like completely weather sealed, you know, I haven’t tested this a lot in the rain; I have tested it in damp conditions, and it did just fine.